-The Group outsources its internal audit function to an external professional service firm, Crowe Governance Sdn Bhd.
-The total costs incurred by the Group for its internal audit function in the financial year ended 31 December 2021 amounted to RM30,000.
+The Group outsources its internal audit function to an external professional service firm, Crowe Governance Sdn Bhd ("Internal Auditors").
+The total costs incurred by the Group for its internal audit function in the financial year ended 31 December 2022 amounted to RM30,000.
 The firm is appointed by the Audit and Risk Management Committee and reports directly to the Audit and Risk Management Committee.
 Its role is to provide the Audit and Risk Management Committee with regular assurance on the continuity, integrity and effectiveness of the internal control system through regular monitoring and review of the internal control framework and management processes.

-The internal audit firm prepares audit plans for presentation to the Audit and Risk Management Committee for approval wherein the scope of work encompasses management and operational audit of functions in the Group.
+The internal audit firm prepares audit plans for presentation to the Audit and Risk Management Committee for approval wherein the scope of work encompasses the audit of management and operational functions of the Group.